DavidBajus/experimentos/Helm/Harbor.md

 database:

-  // if external database is used, set "type" to "external"
+  #if external database is used, set "type" to "external"

-  // and fill the connection informations in "external" section
+  #and fill the connection informations in "external" section

   type: external